clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot-mint.rst

       sudo bootctl install --path /boot/efi

    .. note::

       If an older version of Mint does not have the `bootctl` command, skip this step and see :ref:`multi-boot-restore-bl` to restore Systemd-Boot.

 #.
 Reboot.

+#.
+Select the OS into which you want to boot.

 If you want to install other :abbr:`OSes (operating systems)`, refer to :ref:`multi-boot` for details.

 .. _systemd boot loader documentation:
    https://wiki.archlinux.org/index.php/Systemd-boot